openstack/bifrost/playbooks/roles/bifrost-configdrives-dynamic/README.md

                                 the nodes to be deployed which the new IP configuration will be applied to.
-                                Note: This is likely to be deprecated and removed in the future as Bifrost will likely change methods utilized to include networking
+                                Note: This is likely to be deprecated and removed in the future as bifrost will likely change methods utilized to include networking
                                 configuration into the configuration drive
                                 sufficiently that this should no longer be required.
-ipv4_nameserver: Defines the IPv4 Nameserver to configure the node with
+ipv4_nameserver: Defines the IPv4 nameserver to configure the node with
                  initially in order to support name resolution.
 ipv4_address: The IPv4 address of the node to be deployed, if applicable.
-ssh_public_key_path: Defines the path to the file to be SSH public key to be
+ssh_public_key_path: Defines the path to the SSH public key file to be
                      inserted into the configuration drive.
 ssh_public_key: If a user wishes to define an SSH public key as a string,
                 this variable can be utilized which overrides the